TOAST-DOCS/API-Gateway/en/console-guide.md

     - Response body: Enter the response body.
     - Context variables created by the resources can be set for the header.
 (For more information on context variables, see [Context Variables](./console-guide/#context-variables).)

-- **Plugin**: Check this box if you want to add a plugin that is added to the selected path to the created method as well.
+- **Plugin**: Select this option if you want to add a plugin that is added to the selected path to the created method as well.
 - If you request an unregistered HTTP method to API Gateway, 404 Not Found response is returned.

 > **[Note] Resource methods creation limit**